PX4/PX4-user_guide/en/frames_plane/turbo_timber_evolution.md

 ## Build Results & Performance

 Overall, this build was a success.

 Even with the added weight of the Pixhawk 4 Mini installation, the airplane balances well and has plenty of power to retain its original STOL characterisitics.
-PX4 is easily capable of stabilizing the airplane and fine tuning of the rate loops were accomplished using the fixed wing autotune module.
+PX4 is easily capable of stabilizing the airplane and fine tuning of the rate loops were accomplished using [fixed wing autotuning](../config/autotune.md).
-The results of tuning can be found in the parameter file attached below.
+The results of tuning can be found in the [parameter file linked below](#parameter-file).

-In testing I found takeoffs can be as short as only 10ft using no flaps.
+In testing I found takeoffs can be as short as only 10ft (3m) using no flaps.
 I use full flaps on landing to slow the otherwise slippery airframe.

 ![Turbo Timber Evolution Closup on top of a car](../../assets/airframes/fw/turbo_timber_evolution/field.png)